I’m talking bad funk. The Super Funk. Would-rather-just-go-right-back-to-bed-the-moment-I-wake-up-so-that-I-don’t-have-to-look-at-my-To-Do-List funk.

 If you don’t know how old your makeup is, just get out a Sharpie, date it for today, and use that as your gauge.
 Better than nothing.

-The expiration dates for products varies a bit.
+The expiration dates for products vary a bit.
 Damp products used close to your eyes expire the quickest due to the fact that they’re a wonderful breeding ground for bacteria.

 Check back after 3 months (mascara, liquid eyeliner, gel eyeliner), 12 months (liquid foundation if you don’t touch fingers to it), 12-18 months (concealer, cream shadows, and cream blushes), 18-24 months (lip gloss), and 24 months (eye and lip pencils, lipstick, lip gloss, and powders like blushes, bronzers, and shadows).